 Fomentek® bags are used in a variety of spa services including:

-Warm Mini or Medium Fomentek is placed under the neck and shoulders or lumbar region for relaxation and support.
+Place a warm Small or Medium-sized Fomentek bag under the neck and shoulders or lumbar region for relaxation and support

 Heat Source for Herbal Wraps

 “I use all three size Fomentek bags to warm up my massage table before my clients arrive, enabling me to apply heat to almost the entire body.

 My clients LOVE to feel the warmth of the bag on their back.
 The relaxation effect allows them to relax almost immediately as well as make it easier to do massage on the back when I turn them face down.

 A nice feature is easy cleaning.
 I rinse the inside and outside with a vinegar and water solution and dry the outside if I need to use again, or if not leave the cap off, puff it up and allow the bag to air dry.

 The small bag is great for wrists, hands, ankles and other areas for spot therapy.
 I use an ace bandage to keep it in place.